sauercrowd/kitematic-docker/README.md

 This Docker Image should give every Linux User the opportunity to use the Kitematic GUI.
 (I've tried to install it on ubuntu and fedora, it both failed)

-To start it, take a look at the start.sh script.
+To start it, take a look at the firststart.sh script.

 ### Run the image